 - Through your own mailing lists and connections?

-Please tell us to know about:
+Please tell us about:

 - Any professional associations you are a member of

 - Your traditional media contacts (both print and online)

 - Any radio or TV appearances you have made, especially if they are regular